 You can claim Blind Person’s Allowance if you’re registered blind or if you live in Scotland or Northern Ireland and are unable to work where eyesight is essential.

 Claims can be backdated by up to 4 years, so if you were registered blind or severely sight impaired in 2014-15 you could benefit by up to £2,304.

 You have to claim the Blind Person's Allowance - it won’t be given automatically.

-You can transfer the Blind Person's Allowance, or the unused part of it, to your spouse or civil partner.
+You can transfer the Blind Person's Allowance, or the unused part of it, to your spouse or civil partner if you don't pay tax or can't use all of it using form 575.
 This can be done whether or not they are blind.
 If both you and your spouse or civil partner qualifies for Blind Person's Allowance you can claim an allowance each.